Getting you back to school safely

 - Everyone must wear a face covering unless they are exempt.
 Children under 11 are exempt along with people who have certain medical conditions.
 If you’re unsure, click here for more information .
 We provide Helping Hand exemption cards to those who would like one.

 - Over 90% of customers are wearing face coverings but we do ask you to show kindness to those who may not be able to wear one.

 - We have reduced cash handling to minimise contact.
 If you do pay in cash a change voucher will be given in return which can be used in exchange for further journeys.
 Please consider alternatives to cash such as downloading tickets to your Child key card online or getting tickets loaded onto your phone.
 Details of all non-cash ways to pay for children’s journeys, can be found here.

 - Drivers' cabs are sealed, so they do not need to wear a face covering.
 If you are concerned about anything on the bus you can still speak to the driver.

 - To support social distancing, we have limited capacity on our regular bus services.
-This is advertised on the side of our buses, by the front door and on our website.
 The capacity limits do not apply on 'schoolchildren only' services, although the rear facing seats and seats within 2m of the driver will remain closed and there is no standing.

 We will monitor the operation of school journeys very closely and make adjustments where needed.
 All information relating to safer travel and bus services is available here.